Easy and Effective Training with the Raingler Cargo Net to Transport your Dogs

-Whatever your choice of materials, it is important that you keep your dog tethered while you train them to stay in back with our net.
-Some of our customers use both for added security while traveling.
+Whatever your choice of materials, it is very important that you keep your dog tethered while you train them to stay in back with our net.
+We recommend the Cargo Hold Leash here if your dog will need training.

 Reward Good Behavior: In the driveway, roll down the windows and train them to jump into your vehicle (see video below).
 Then work on the “stay” command, gradually working up in time (and of course lots of praise and rewards!).
 Do this for 5 minutes a day for maybe 2 weeks until they learn it well.
 Then close the hatch or doors, and try time increases, moving around the car and rewarding as the time increases.
 Get in the front seat, reminding them to “stay” and eventually work up to a very short drive to end of driveway and back to parking spot, then around block and usually within a few weeks, they have it down.
 The mindset or goal is to respect the barrier and not a free rein to try to get through it.
 We don’t want to have to cage them for travels, nor do we want them roaming all over either.